CambridgeshireQuakers/CambridgeshireQuakers.github.io/meetings/jesus-lane/room-hire.md

 - Teleconferencing equipment, computer and large screen (can be moved to all rooms in building)
 - Digital projector and speakers
 - Overhead projector
-- Wall-hung projection screens in Ann Docrwa Room and Meeting Room
+- Wall-hung projection screens in Ann Docwra Room and Meeting Room
 - Flipchart/whiteboard stand
 - Piano (Meeting Room and Annexe bookings only)